 The Stuart family: targeting families with 3 or more kids who might be a good market of vans and SUV's

-There are also other buyer personas to consider like brand loyalists and influencers.
+There are also other buyer personas to consider, like brand loyalists and influencers.

-The objective of content creation and content marketing is lead generation and lead nurturing by feeding them killer content for each stage of their decision-making process.
+The objective of content creation and content marketing is a lead generation and lead nurturing by feeding them killer content for each stage of their decision-making process.

-You should start with developing a content strategy that:
+It would help if you started with developing a content strategy that: